 Evidence from various countries supports the relationship between physically active modes of transport and obesity.
-An analysis of aggregate cross-sectional health and travel data from the United States, 14 comparison high-income countries, and 47 large U.S. cities found significant inverse relationships between active travel and self-reported obesity at all three geographic levels (Pucher and others 2010).
-A systematic review of 43 incidental physical activity community interventions from high-income economies or regions (Australia, Canada, Europe, Japan, New Zealand, the United Kingdom, the United States, and Hong Kong, China) found that, primarily, active transport (walking, bicycling) interventions and, secondarily, children's play interventions and, to a lesser extent, use of stairs can be effective ways of increasing physical activity (Reynolds and others 2014).
-Comparisons were control groups who didn't receive the intervention or baseline data in participants were acting as their own control.
+An analysis of aggregate cross-sectional health and travel data from the United States, 14 comparison HICs, and 47 large U.S. cities found a significant inverse relationship between active travel and self-reported obesity at all three geographic levels (Pucher and others 2010).
+A systematic review of 43 incidental physical activity community interventions from high-income economies or regions (Australia; Canada; Europe; Japan; New Zealand; the United Kingdom; the United States; and Hong Kong SAR, China) found that, primarily, active transport (walking, bicycling) interventions and, secondarily, children's play interventions, and to a lesser extent, use of stairs can be effective ways of increasing physical activity (Reynolds and others 2014).
+Comparisons were control groups that did not receive the intervention or baseline data of participants acting as their own control.

-Given the potential for benefit, governments should promote and facilitate the use of public transportation and bicycles by providing incentives such as discounted transportation fares, bicycle-sharing programs, cycling safety classes, and secure bicycle parking.
+Given the potential for health and environmental benefits, governments should promote and facilitate the use of public transportation and bicycles by providing incentives, such as discounted transportation fares, bicycle-sharing programs, cycling safety classes, and secure bicycle parking.
 Lower health care premiums for active commuting in countries where health care is not state run would also be beneficial.
 Using public transportation encourages people to be more active generally, by walking and standing, than if they were using cars.
 Creating a central policy for urban transportation could be a first step for some countries.
 Governments should also mandate the construction of sidewalks and safe bicycle lanes and the construction of buildings with features that promote fitness, such as accessible staircases.
 Urban planning initiatives at the national or regional level should also encourage the development of safe, pedestrian-friendly communities with green spaces and access to public transportation.
 A systematic review found that physical changes to the built environment can increase urban green space and encourage physical activity (Hunter and others 2015).
 Careful evaluation of the effectiveness and cost-effectiveness of such policies is needed to support policy strategies.